Home Vancouver’s Sea to Sky Region Britannia Mine Museum National Historic Site Toys Through the Decades at Britannia Mine Museum at Christmas

 Things to Know about the Christmas Activities

 TIP #1: If you go to Britannia Mine in December, and you have young children, then go when the Photos With Santa event is happening if you can.
 The mine is worth visiting any day of the year.
-It’s not every day, though, that you get to see Santa and receive the extra perks for free!
+It’s not every day, though, you get to see Santa and receive the extra perks for free, though this may not be the case in 2026.

-TIP #2: If just seeing Santa and exploring the grounds, expect to stay for between about 30 minutes and an hour at the museum.
+TIP #2: If just seeing Santa and exploring the grounds, expect to stay for between about 30 and 60 minutes at the museum.
 If doing everything, expect to stay for between about 90 minutes and two-and-a-half hours.

 Things to Know about the Museum in General